 Head to University City for a classic take on the mouthwatering dish.
 Their combination of traditional American cheese enhanced by subtle smoked cheddar is bound to delight, and the side serving of fries makes for a well-rounded plate. $12, 20 S. 33rd St., 215.398.1874, coopphilly.com

-Royal Boucherie photo courtesy of Royal Boucherie, Jones photo courtesy of Maggie Riley, MeltKraft photo courtesy of Valley Shepherd Creamery, High Street on Market photo courtesy of High Street on Market, Good Dog Bar photo courtesy of Good Dog Bar, CO-OP Restaurant and Lounge photo courtesy of CO-OP at The Study
+Photography by: Royal Boucherie photo courtesy of Royal Boucherie, Jones photo courtesy of Maggie Riley, MeltKraft photo courtesy of Valley Shepherd Creamery, High Street on Market photo courtesy of High Street on Market, Good Dog Bar photo courtesy of Good Dog Bar, CO-OP Restaurant and Lounge photo courtesy of CO-OP at The Study